gtoravan/DisruptAI/README.md

 - [X] Create git repo
 - [ ] Establish a connection to Midjourney programmatically, as they don't provide APIs.
 Explore alternative methods for integrating with Midjourney's platform to access their data securely.
+- Setup unofficial using this github repository George-iam/Midjourney_api
 - [ ] Make connection to OpenAI
     - Leverage ChatGPT to craft prompts to feed into midjourney based on user input
 - [ ] Create a spring API in Intellij